sagelabs/standards/python/core/use-pythons-standard-library-to-perform-common-operations-on-data.md

-# Identify and use Python’s functional programming features
+# Use Python’s standard library to perform common operations on data

-slug: py.identify-and-use-python’s-functional-programming-features
+slug: py.use-pythons-standard-library-to-perform-common-operations-on-data

 ## Description
 todo